-Threshold (2021) is a work about threshold understanding - the liminal point where comprehension is in the balance, and the form of what we see, and our apprehension of that form through reflection, takes shape through sustained 'play'.
-Drawing on Immanuel Kant's original account of art, rather than reinterpretations of Kant's account of beauty by much of the post-Greenbergian artworld, this work presents a Kantian form of puzzle where the form is given; however, the conceptual intent - that is, the 'rules' that are to be followed during the game - are not set by the artist, nor fixed by the interests of the artworld.
-The artist provides the impetus for a kind of collaboration with the audience.
-Thus, neither artist, nor reader, hold the key to the work I offer here.
+Creative Returns: Reformation Recovery Renewal An Arts and Wellbeing Symposium and Exhibition (2022), Loophole Press, Victoria, Blurb Platform.
+DAVID AKENSON Threshold (2021) is a work about threshold understanding - the liminal point where comprehension is in the balance, and the form of what we see, and our apprehension of that form through reflection, takes shape through sustained 'play'.
+Drawing on Immanuel Kant's original account of art, rather than reinterpretations of Kant's account of beauty by much of the post-Greenbergian artworld, this work presents a Kantian form of puzzle where the form is given; however, the conceptual intent - that is, the 'rules' that are to be followed during the game - are not set by the artist, nor fixed by the interests of the artist, nor reader, hold the key to the work l offer here.
 In fact, no one does, since the work is not locked; the meaning is not fixed.
 Artist, curator, historian, critic, or viewer can participate in the determination of the work's meaning, on what the rules will allow.
 In this way, Threshold belongs to a series of works that bridge the divide between art and board games - a minor historical path taken by several artists, from Surrealists and Dadaists to more recent contributors such as Guy Debord and Yoko Ono.
-But here, the Dadaist in-jokes of Ono and the fixed rules of Debord are rejected for an offer to play with the possibility of, not only what art might be, but equally, what art might have been.
+But here, the Dadaist in-jokes of Ono and the fixed rules of Debord are rejected for an offer to play with the possibility of, not only what art might have been.
 David Akenson is a visual artist and academic working at the University of Southern Queensland and based in Toowoomba, Queensland, on Giabal and Jarowair country.
 David has exhibited both nationally and internationally, and has published on art and ethics, aesthetics, and art theory.
 He has judged numerous art prizes, including the Queensland Premier's Art Award.
 David has worked with a number of academic and cultural institutions, including a collaboration with Art Built In and the architect, Robin Gibson.
 More recently, he facilitated a collaboration between Griffith University, SCU, Art Museums Australia, and Artforum International journal.
 David is interested in research that bridges the gap between art and play, art and social life, and art and wellbeing.

-Threshold, 2021 Acrylic on timber Variable dimensions
+Threshold, 2021 Acrylic on timber Variable dimensions 21